alexvanven/MeasuringMeaningClass/Week-1.2.md

 ![](Week-1.2_files/figure-markdown_github/unnamed-chunk-26-2.png)

-Nodes can also have attributes, in this case for example, the gender of the individuals.
+Nodes can also have attributes.
+In this case, for example, nodes have a gender variable as attribute.
 These attributes can be added to the network data.
 They are stored in the file "campattr.txt".
 We can also load this data and add them to the network.
 This replicates figure 9.3 in Borgatti.

 ``` r